 Stimulation is applied through a surgically implanted wire (also called a lead or electrode) that is inserted into the brain.
 DBS is most commonly used to treat the symptoms of Parkinson’s disease, essential tremor and dystonia.

-There is less known about the long-term benefit of DBS in XDP specifically, although initial findings suggest that DBS can be a very effective treatment for the symptoms of XDP.
+There is less known about the long-term benefit of DBS in XDP specifically, although initial findings suggest that DBS can be an effective treatment for the symptoms of XDP.

 With the DBS surgery, there is a 1-2% risk of brain bleeding or stroke that will result in new symptoms such as weakness, numbness or problems with speech.
 In the majority of cases, these side effects fade with time.
 There is also a 3-4% risk of surgical infection, which may require removal of all or part of the stimulator.